-9-year-old killed in crash in University of Memphis area
+9-year-old killed, two children injured in crash in Orange Mound

 The driver of the vehicle, 30-year-old Racqual Conner, told police that she fell asleep behind the wheel.

-The driver, who police have not named, has been charged with criminally negligent homicide, driving with a suspended license and no insurance and three counts of violation of the child restrain law.
+Conner has been charged with criminally negligent homicide, driving with a suspended license and no insurance and three counts of violation of the child restrain law.